mikafeng/04_Module-Javascript-Quiz/README.md

 At the end of the quiz, either when the time or questions run out, users may enter their initials and log their score to memory.

+## Access
+Click HERE to open up the quiz in your browser.

 ## View

+##License

+MIT License

+Copyright (c) 2023 mikafeng